Florida man vows to never take drugs again after Flakka-induced episode

 The first incident occurred around 9:50 a.m. near Aurora and Wickham roads.

 According to Melbourne police, callers reported seeing a man hiding behind trees and then running back and forth through traffic.

-Officers approached the man, who was combative and resisted attempts to restrain him, police said.
+"He's tripping on drugs or something," a nearby business owner told 911.
+"Now he's lying down under the tree under the bushes on some mulch."

 The officers eventually placed the man into protective custody, and he was taken to a hospital, police said.